 Check the car can tow before you buy

-Whether you are buying one of the best caravan tow cars on the market or a pre-owned option, make sure it has been approved to tow, and that it’s heavy enough to make a suitable match for your van.
+Whether you’re thinking of buying a new or used car, make sure it has been approved to tow, and that it’s heavy enough for matching the car to a caravan.

 As most readers will know, both major caravanning clubs recommend towing a caravan weighing no more than 85% of the car’s kerbweight, especially if you are new to towing.